 One current theory is that a phenomenon known as cortical spreading depression is responsible for the disorder.
-In cortical spreading depression, electrical activity is reduced over an area of the cortex (grey matter) of the brain.
-This results in the release of specific cells which then irritate nerves in the brain stem, causing the headache
+In cortical spreading depression, electrical activity reduces over an area of the brain’s cortex (grey matter).
+This results in the release of specific cells, which then irritate nerves in the brain stem, causing the headache.

-Researchers feel there are three main factors that contribute to a migraine and headache.
+Researchers feel three main factors contribute to a migraine and headache.
 They are:

-Perhaps the many different presentations of a migraine and headache are a result of these three factors in different proportions.
-Supporting this is that the presenting features of the different headache types overlap and it is difficult to make a diagnosis from these features alone.
+Perhaps the many different presentations of migraine and headache resulting from these three factors in different proportions.
+Supporting this is that the presenting features of the different headache types overlap, and it is difficult to make a diagnosis from these features alone.

-Research has shown that sufferers of a common migraine (that is without an aura, for example, visual or speech disturbances) and cervicogenic headache share similar symptoms.
-(Sjaastad O et al. Laterality of pain and other migraine criteria in a common migraine.
+Research has shown that sufferers of a common migraine (that is, without an aura, for example, visual or speech disturbances) and cervicogenic headache share similar symptoms.
+(Sjaastad O et al. Laterality of pain and other migraine criteria in common migraine.
 A comparison with cervicogenic headache.
 Funct Neurol 1992;7:289-94)

 What are the Signs and Symptoms of a Migraine?

-While the theory is yet to be proven, there are a number of signs and symptoms that help us diagnose a migraine.
+While the theory is yet to be proven, several signs and symptoms help us diagnose migraines.
 These can include:

-The diagnosis of ‘a migraine’ is an umbrella term.
-This means that there are many different versions of a migraine, but they are all grouped under the same diagnosis.
+The diagnosis of a migraine is an umbrella term.
+There are many different versions of a migraine.
+They are all grouped under the same umbrella migraine diagnosis.
 Your migraine may exhibit all of the symptoms listed above, or you may have four or five symptoms.